nskatti1/Fast-Robots/docs/lab8.rst

    :width: 560
    :height: 315

+They took 8 seconds, 10 seconds, and 9 seconds respectively.

 And here are the plots of the TOF data, PWM signals, and Kalman Filter Data.

 .. image:: images/l8_graph1.png